saumitraaditya/edgevpnio.github.io/_pages/home.md

   #overlay_image: /assets/images/banner.jpg
 ---

-### EdgeVPN is an open-source software for deploying scalable Virtual Private Networks (VPNs) across distributed edge resources for distributed, containerized applications
+### EdgeVPN is an open-source software for deploying scalable VPNs across distributed edge resources

 It groups distributed nodes into a logical Ethernet.
-EdgeVPN has built-in support for packet capture, encryption, tunneling, forwarding, and NAT traversal, EdgeVPN builds on standard protocols, flexible software-defined networking, and a scalable overlay network architecture
+EdgeVPN has built-in support for packet capture, encryption, tunneling, forwarding, and NAT traversal, EdgeVPN builds on standard protocols, flexible software-defined networking, and a scalable overlay network architecture suitable for containerized applications

 <img src="/assets/images/network-1614045_160.png"